osteele/tonic.ts/README.md

 There's a function (TBD) to calculate the guitar (or other fretted polyphonic stringed instrument) fingerings that voice a chord.

-Fingerings are ranked and sorted according to voicing and playability metrics: number of open strings, distance between closed frets, presence of barres.
+Fingerings are ranked and sorted according to voicing and play-ability metrics: number of open strings, distance between closed frets, presence of barres.

 These are "fingerings", rather than "voicings", because two instances may have